30 Funniest Sitcoms Of All Time

 Let the binge begin.

 Watching television has always provided us with a way to unwind.
 The sitcom is one of television’s oldest genres, and arguably the most effective when it comes to escaping the stresses of daily life.
 The situational comedy lets us trade in our troubles for the hijinks and hilarities of fictional characters we grow to love.
 Why cry about your problems when you can laugh at someone else’s?
-Below are 30 hilarious sitcoms that stand out as the funniest to ever grace our screens.
+Below are the 30 best sitcoms of all time that stand out as the funniest TV to ever grace our screens.
 And for more hilarity, here are The 30 Most Outrageous Late-Night TV Moments Ever.

 Seinfeld (1989 to 1998)